UBS grabs Merrill rainmaker to head investment bank

 While the deal pushed Royal Bank of Scotland and Fortis to near collapse, Santander agreed to sell ABN’s Italian business for a hefty $13.2 billion to Banca Monte dei Paschi before it had even taken control of the asset.

-This year, Orcel sold Belgian lender KBC’s (KBC.BR) Polish unit to Santander for $1.37 billion and worked on a 7.5 billion euro capital increase for Unicredit.
+This year, Orcel sold Belgian lender KBC’s (KBC.BR) Polish unit to Santander for $1.37 billion and worked on a 7.5 billion euro capital hike for Unicredit CDRI.MI.

 He had been touted as a candidate for Unicredit chief executive before the appointment of Federico Ghizzoni.